matthewjc-9/Typir/README.md

 # Typir - What Logo

-Typir is a web-based project that challenges users to identify logos.
-Built entirely with HTML, this project provides a simple and engaging way to test your knowledge of popular logos.
+Typir is a web-based project that lets the disabled talk to with writing personally.
+Everybody is unique maybe in differnent ways than us but we are people and people work together, join us and make the world equal as you.

 ## Features

-- Interactive logo identification game
+- Enter to clear
 - Clean and user-friendly interface
 - 100% HTML for easy customization and deployment